Project Number: SL-8

 This project significantly reduced phosphorus, improved water quality, and supported a balanced aquatic ecosystem in Sweeney Lake through alum treatments and managing carp in Schaper Pond (just south of the lake) and in Sweeney Lake.
 Sweeney Lake is a 67-acre lake with a maximum depth of 25 feet and an average depth of 12 feet.
 The lake provides recreational value for fishing, boating, and swimming; and it harbors a variety of panfish, a limited game fishery, and an average plant community.
 The lake receives runoff from a 2,400-acre fully developed watershed with nearly all of the flow entering through the Sweeney Branch of Bassett Creek.
 The creek flows from the south and through Schaper Pond which is immediately upstream of Sweeney Lake.
 Despite numerous best management practices installed or implemented in the lake's watershed over the years, water quality in Sweeney Lake had not improved significantly.
 Regular monitoring from 1985 to the present indicates that total phosphorus concentrations exceeded the state standard of 40 ug/L 74% of the time.
 Further, the lake had a history of Harmful Algae Blooms, negatively impacting the lake’s recreational usability.

 In 2018 the Sweeney Lake Association agreed to turn off the year-round aerators that had been running for decades.
 That action certainly helped improve water quality.
 This project further reduced total phosphorus in the lake with a combination of curly-leaf pondweed control in Sweeney Lake, carp management in Schaper Pond and Sweeney Lake, and an alum treatment in Sweeney Lake.
-The goal is to effectively “flip” this lake from a eutrophic, algae dominated system, to a healthy, clear water system that can fully support aquatic recreation and a balanced ecosystem for aquatic biota.
+The goal was to effectively “flip” this lake from a eutrophic, algae dominated system, to a healthy, clear water system that can fully support aquatic recreation and a balanced ecosystem for aquatic biota.

 Final Grant Report to MPCA - May 2023